wp-plugins/simple-student-result/readme.txt

 <br>in this tutorial you will see how to delete a record<br>
 [youtube https://www.youtube.com/watch?v=NoVvsJoKWPU]
 <br>
-do you know you can use the plugin for employee database or client database. please see this tutorial to know how you can do it.
+Do you know you can use the plugin for employee database or client database? please see this tutorial to know how you can do it.
 [youtube https://www.youtube.com/watch?v=ntzb7njqd_4]
 <br>
 This is a premium feature , for premium version of the plugin please contact saadvi@gmail.com. you want to import records from other plugin/mysql database , lets see how you can do it